 “We think this argument [natural selection], although ubiquitous in the literature, is fallacious.”

-Darwin’s Dilemma continues.
+Darwin’s Dilemma intensifies.
 Evolution is not a simple theory; natural selection is neither simple nor scientific.

 Genesis